September 22, 2015

 Still not convinced?
 Take a look at some stats on the state of tape backup compiled by Gartner.

-- By 2017, 75% of organisations will have replaced their remote-office tape backup with a disk-based backup solution that incorporates replication, up from 45% today.
+- By 2017, 75% of organizations will have replaced their remote-office tape backup with a disk-based backup solution that incorporates replication, up from 45% today.

-- By 2018, the number of organisations abandoning tape backup will double.
+- By 2018, the number of organizations abandoning tape backup will double.